niemands/StashPlugins/README.md

 Plugin config | Description
 --------------  | ------------
-set_ph_urls.yml | Add urls to scenes downloaded by Youtube-dl gallerytags.yml | Copy information from attached scene to all galleries with CopyTags tag
+set_ph_urls.yml | Add urls to scenes downloaded by Youtube-dl gallerytags.yml | Copy information from attached scene to galleries

 ### Download instructions:
 Drop the py_plugins folder as well as all desired plugin configurations in stash's plugin folder